1971 Merpati Nusantara Airlines Vickers Viscount crash: Accident

 The aircraft was flying between Kemayoran Airport in Jakarta, and Tabing Airport, the then airport of Padang.
 Five minutes before it was scheduled to arrive at Tabing, air traffic controllers lost radio contact with the flight.
 Controllers at Talang Betutu Airport, Palembang, South Sumatra, reported the aircraft issued a distress signal.
 The flight crew reportedly said they could not land at Padang because of poor weather and bad visibility.
 The aircraft subsequently crashed into the Indian Ocean, killing all 62 passengers and seven crew aboard the aircraft.

 Passengers and crew

-All the passengers aboard the aircraft were Indonesian nationals, except for a German doctor and his wife, and a British helicopter pilot who was employed in Indonesia.
+All the passengers aboard the aircraft were Indonesian nationals, except for a West German doctor and his wife, and a British helicopter pilot who was employed in Indonesia.
 Eight children were also aboard the flight.
+Among the victims was the Indonesian renowned choreographer of Minangkabau descent Huriah Adam.

 Aftermath

-Three days after the accident pieces of the wreckage were found floating 75 miles off Sumatra, Indonesia.
+Three days after the accident, pieces of the wreckage were found floating 75 miles off Sumatra, Indonesia.
 Fisherman found seats of the aircraft between the Beringin and Katang-Katang islands.
 An Indonesian Navy boat also recovered clothes and uninflated life rafts.